 - Dog-friendly

-- Vegetarian, vegan and gluten-free options including vegetarian and vegan breakfasts, veggie sandwich fillings and jacket potato toppings
+- Vegetarian, vegan and gluten-free options including vegetarian and vegan breakfasts, sandwich fillings and jacket potato toppings

 Accessibility